Raakesh13/flickr-photos-by-location/README.md

 ## This Webapp allows to view images from a specific location.
-User can select location from the map or enter the latitude and longitude and view the public images that from that location.
+User can select location from the map or enter the latitude and longitude and view the public images from that location.

 ## Script to start the project